 When doesn’t it apply?

-If you’re currently a temporary resident and not married to an Australian citizen, consider buying in a state that doesn’t apply extra stamp duty or wait until you become a permanent resident.
+If you are currently a temporary resident and not married to an Australian citizen, consider buying in the Northern Territory or wait until you become a permanent resident.
+Discover more.

 SA additional foreign acquirer duty (AFAD)